Do I Need An Accredited Online Homeschool Curriculum?

 What does it mean if a curriculum is accredited?

-Accreditation means that the curriculum a program offers has been reviewed by an outside agency and has reached or exceeded their standards of quality.
+A curriculum being accredited means that the content has been reviewed for rigor and quality by a third party agency.
 Essentially, passing this review gives a curriculum a stamp of approval – one that is continuously revisited and renewed in order for a curriculum to keep its accreditation status.

-Accreditation of educational programs and schools began over one hundred years ago as a means for quality assurance.
 The accreditation process is voluntary, and it is used to establish credibility.
-Lack of accreditation does not mean a program is low quality – it simply means that the program has not decided to complete the accreditation process.
+Lack of accreditation does not necessarily mean a program is low quality – it simply means that the program has not decided to complete the accreditation process.

-Additionally, you may have heard that curricula cannot be accredited and that only schools can.
-Programs like Miacademy can absolutely receive accreditation!
-They are simply eligible for a different type of accreditation than schools are.
-Online programs and curricula are eligible to be accredited as supplementary education programs (SEPs).
+Yes!
+Our K-8 and high school programs each provide a comprehensive, all-in-one homeschool curriculum and are accredited through the ACS-WASC as supplementary education programs (SEPs).
 This title does not relate to the completeness of a curriculum.
 It is simply the term used for programs which do not offer degrees or diplomas.

 Typically, accredited homeschool curricula have established the following: